Ka'Chava Review: "Superfood" That's Anything But Super

 Ka’Chava is a meal replacement powder that contains an incredible 85 ingredients, many of which the brand describes as "superfoods."
 Ka'Chava claims that their smoothies have "all the good stuff" for your gut, brain, muscles, hair, heart and health.

 But is Ka'Chava really healthier than a standard protein shake?
-Does it have any questionable additive ingredients?
-Is it worth the high price?
-And how do real users rate and review it?
+Does it have any questionable additives?
+Did we like it when we tried it ourselves?
+And what are influencers online saying about Ka'Chava in unsponsored reviews?

-In this article we’ll answer all of these questions and more as we review every ingredient in Ka’Chava based on medical studies to give our take on whether it's actually healthy and worth the high price, or if it's a waste of money.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Ka’Chava to give our take on whether or not the brand is healthy.

-We'll also share our experience using this product and feature other real, unsponsored user reviews as well as a cost comparison to feature which retail site sells Ka'Chava for the best price.
+We'll also share our experience trying this product and feature other real customer reviews, as well as a cost comparison to document which retailer currently sells Ka'Chava for the best price.

 Ingredient Analysis — Protein